Sanmeet007/logger/README.md

-# Logger.
+# Dlog.

-Logger helps you to export or download call logs in csv format
+Dlog helps you to export or download call logs in csv format